ModOpsHQ/WaW-Stock-Map-Script-Placer/README.md

 A tool for creating custom Stock Map - Mods.
 It essentially just drops a base set of files into a specific folder structure.
 Said base files are extracted from the stock .ff files located in waw_root/zone/english so you can download my base_files.zip file or extract the ff's yourself.
-Just be sure to add these subdirs (sp, mp, zm) into the _internal/base_files folder, then your extracted ff's into the game-mode subdirs i.e _internal/base_files/sp/ber1, ber2, etc.
+Just be sure to create these subdirs (sp, mp, zm) in the _internal/base_files folder, then place your extracted ff's into the game-mode subdirs i.e _internal/base_files/sp/ber1, ber2, etc. Be sure to drop mapname_patch into mapname & replace all, then mapname_load into mapname & replace all.
+The tool only looks out for _internal/base_files/*mode*/*mapname*, not _patch nor _load.

 # Installation